 We perform an annual impairment test for goodwill and more frequently if an event or circumstances indicate that an impairment loss has been incurred.
 Conditions that would trigger an impairment assessment include, but are not limited to, a significant adverse change in legal factors or business climate that could affect the value of an asset.
 The amount of goodwill impairment is determined by the amount the carrying value of the reporting unit exceeds its fair value.
 We have determined we have three reporting units, and all significant decisions are made on a company-wide basis by our chief operating decision maker.
 The fair value of the reporting unit is estimated by using an income and market approach.
 The estimated fair value is compared with our aggregate carrying value.
 If our fair value is greater than the carrying amount, there is no impairment.
 If our carrying amount is greater than the fair value, an impairment loss is recognized equal to the difference.
-Annual impairment tests conducted by us on December 31, 2019, 2018 and 2017 resulted in no adjustment to the carrying value of our goodwill.
+Annual impairment tests conducted by us on December 31, 2019 and 2018 resulted in no adjustment to the carrying value of our goodwill.
+During the second quarter of 2020, the Company identified a triggering event as there had been a significant decline in the business climate and in results of operations as a result of uncertainty related to the COVID-19 pandemic and chassis availability.
+Given these indicators, the Company determined that there was a higher degree of uncertainty in achieving its financial projections.
+Therefore, the Company performed an impairment test as of June 30, 2020 for each of its reporting units, and subsequently performed its annual impairment testing as of December 31, 2020.